jcao89757/TESSA/README.md

 **Fig.3 |** An example of embedded TCRs in .csv format.

 The TCR network result 'tessa_final.RData' is saved in the tessa result folder and can be checked with the following code.
+Please find a typical examle [here](https://github.com/jcao89757/TESSA/blob/master/example_data/rexult_tessa_final_example.RData)
 ```{r}
 load('tessa_final.RData')
 m=tessa_results$meta